The Mayr Method Is Medieval Torture in the 21st Century.

 It’s like the elephant in the room: sure, she lost weight.
-But does anyone even give a shit about the fact that HOW she did it was super fucked up?
+But does anyone even care about the fact that HOW she did it was super messed up?

-Because it was completely fucked.
-And nobody is saying anything about it.
+Because it was, and nobody is saying anything about it.

-It’s almost like these diet programs – because let’s face it, this is a diet, even when it sells itself as a ‘wellness’ program – make shit up to fool people into thinking they have some great secret to health and weight loss.
+It’s almost like these diet programs – because let’s face it, this is a diet, even when it sells itself as a ‘wellness’ program – make this trash up to fool people into thinking they have some great secret to health and weight loss.
 The rules don’t make sense…at all.

 In fact, the Mayr Method sounds remarkably like an eating disorder: